 Casting Process and Material Capabilities

-As a full-service provider of casting and precision machining, Impro Aerospace has a variety of capabilities to ensure that we can meet the complex needs of our customers in industries such as aerospace, medical, and energy.
+As a full-service provider of casting and precision machining products, Impro Aerospace has a variety of capabilities to ensure that we can meet the complex needs of our customers in industries such as aerospace, medical, and energy.

 Casting Process Capabilities

 Our various casting capabilities enable us to produce parts of varied complexity in size and volume.
-Some of the processes we use include:
+Our primary casting processes include:

 |Process||Weight||Size Limit||Surface Finish||Melting/Pouring|